andrew84830813/selEnergyPermR/README.md

 #>  Number of OTUs remaining = 63
 ```

-## Aggregate data to a the Genus Level
+## Aggregate data to the Genus Level

-This step is optional as any level can be tested (i.e. Phylum,Class,
+This step is in general optional as any level can be tested
-Order, etc..) as well as the overall OTU composition
+(i.e. Phylum,Class, Order, etc..) as well as the overall OTU
+composition.
+Here we test at the genus level which balances the
+trade-off between interpretability and computational time.

 ``` r
 ## Aggregate to Genus